fardenti/notes-app-JS/README.md

 ```
 As a programmer
+I would like to create a note
+so I can store them

+examples:

+As a programmer
 I can see a list of my notes, where each note is abbreviated to the first 20 characters
 So I can find the one I want
 ```